dp-veritas/mcp-obsidian-tools/README.md

 - **`obsidian_query`**: Natural-language query over the vault, with optional date filtering based on frontmatter dates (e.g. `created: YYYY-MM-DDTHH:MM:SS`).

+- **`obsidian_count_files`**: Count the total number of markdown files in the vault or a specific subfolder.
+Returns total count and breakdown by immediate subfolders.
+Useful for understanding vault size and organization.

 All tools are **read-only** and are strictly confined to the vault directory (and its real/symlinked path) via path validation.

 ### Example obsidian_query Prompts